febriadj/drivequ/README.md

-# Storage Service
+# DriveKu
-Storage service (Cloudipati) is a web-based cloud storage service that is accessed online and can be integrated with various platforms such as web and mobile.
+DriveKu is a web-based storage manager that is accessed online and can be integrated with various platforms such as web and mobile.
 Any user can connect his application with this cloud service through the API.

 The technology stack I used on this project includes:
   - React.js